-While the cookies cool, make your frosting.
-Mix the cream cheese with the butter until smooth and creamy, then gradually add in your sifted powdered sugar.
+STEP SIX: While the cookies cool, make the frosting.
+Mix the cream cheese with the butter until smooth and creamy, then gradually add in the sifted powdered sugar.
 Mix until combined.

 Store any leftover pumpkin cookies in an airtight container in the refrigerator for up to one week!
 Baked pumpkin cookies can also be frozen for up to three months, just be sure to thaw them overnight before serving, so that they're nice and soft again.